CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

 In this task, you will be building the docker images to containerize the application and will be pushing them to the ACR(Azure Container Registry) to later use in AKS.

-1. Run the below command to login to Azure, navigate to device login URL `https://microsoft.com/devicelogin` in the browser and copy the authentication code.
+1. Run the below command to log in to Azure, navigate to the device login URL `https://microsoft.com/devicelogin` in the browser and copy the authentication code.

    ```
    az login